hasauino/rrt_exploration/README.md

 ## 2. Installation
 Download the package and place it inside the ```/src``` folder in your workspace.
 And then compile using ```catkin_make```.
 ## 3. Setting Up Your Robots
 This package provides an exploration strategy for single or multiple robots.
-However, for it to work, the robots must be set and prepared as follows:
+However, for it to work, you should have set your robots ready using the [navigation stack](http://wiki.ros.org/navigation).
+Additionally, the robots must be set and prepared as follows:
-### 3
+### 3.1.
+Robot's frame names in tf

 ## 4. Nodes
 There are 3 types of nodes; nodes for detecting frontier points in an occupancy grid map, a node for filtering the detected points, and a node for assigning the points to the robots.
 The following figure shows the structure:
 ![alt text](https://github.com/hasauino/storage/blob/master/pictures/fullSchematic.png "overview of the exploration strategy")